 - Decreasing distances between intersections helps reduce speeds while adding signalized crosswalks in the middle of long blocks slows traffic and provides valuable new connections where people already want to walk.

 - Eliminating right turn “slip” lanes in favor of right-angle turns encourages slower, safer turns and shorter crossing distances for pedestrians.

 In sum, recent research states that road design plays a significant role in curbing the most serious consequences of distracted driving by lowering the severity of crashes.
 In addition, crashes resulting from distracted driving are less severe in urban areas where street design and other visual cues are more likely to encourage slower speeds and greater awareness of people walking, particularly in states such as Florida.

-In Fort Lauderdale, an accident victim must file a personal injury claim for damages related to an action founded on negligence within four years, according to Chapter 25, Section 11 of the 2021 Florida Statutes.
-However, if someone has died due to a traffic accident, members of the victim’s family must file a claim within two years of the accident.
+In Fort Lauderdale, an accident victim must file a personal injury claim for damages related to an action founded on negligence within two years, according to Chapter 25, Section 11 of the 2021 Florida Statutes.
+If someone has died due to a traffic accident, members of the victim’s family also must file a claim within two years of the accident.
 Note that there are factors which can change these deadlines.

 When a car, SUV, bus or other vehicle strikes someone walking or jogging, the impact even at a slow speed, can cause catastrophic and sometimes permanent injuries.
 The most serious injuries that pedestrian accident attorneys in Ft.
 Lauderdale see include:

 - Traumatic brain injury